-The following are "information only" HELP messages which are possible problem - there is no LED flash code (the LED remains , STARTUP! (no flash code) The system has just been powered on and is carrying out some initial being ready to operate.
-If you select a function during this time, it may release then re-select it. • • EVERYTHING OK (no flash code) There is no problem with the system - it is ready to operate in platfor is selected. rm mode when a functior NOTE: If this is the HELP message when a function is selected, check for opwiring. pen-circuit switches or GROUND MODE ACTIVE! (no flash code) There is no problem with the GP400 - it is ready to operate in ground selected. l mode when a function is CLOSE TRIGGER (no flash code) A platform function is selected but the trigger switch is not closed.
-VEHICLE TILTED (no flash code) The vehicle is tilted beyond the limits, some functions may be preve nted.
+The following are "information only" HELP messages which are possible problem - there is no LED flash code (the LED remains - STARTUP! (no flash code) The system has just been powered on and is carrying out some in being ready to operate.
+If you select a function during this time, it is release then re-select it. • • EVERYTHING OK (no flash code) There is no problem with the system - it is ready to operate in plati is selected. orm mode when a function NOTE : If this is the HELP message when a function is selected, check for wiring. open-circuit switches or GROUND MODE ACTIVE! (no flash code) There is no problem with the GP400 - it is ready to operate in ground selected. nd mode when a function is CLOSE TRIGGER (no flash code) A platform function is selected but the trigger switch is not closed VEHICLE TILTED (no flash code) The vehicle is tilted beyond the limits, some functions may be preven vented.